Skip to content

 Frequently Asked Questions

-1.0 for straightforward work with clear brief.
-1.2-1.4 for typical commercial projects with moderate scope.
-1.5-2.0 for complex projects with research or multiple stakeholders.
-2.0-3.0 for enterprise work with extensive system requirements.
+Typical ranges observed in design pricing guidance: 1.0 for straightforward work with a clear brief, 1.2-1.4 for typical commercial projects with moderate scope, 1.5-2.0 for complex projects with research or multiple stakeholders, and 2.0-3.0 for enterprise work with extensive system requirements.

-Any project requiring displacement of other work, evening or weekend hours, or compressed timelines below typical turnaround.
-25-50% for moderate rush, 50-100% for emergency turnaround, 100%+ for overnight delivery.
+Rush fees are commonly applied to projects requiring displacement of other work, evening or weekend hours, or compressed timelines below typical turnaround.
+Commonly cited ranges: 25-50% for moderate rush, 50-100% for emergency turnaround, 100%+ for overnight delivery.

-What rights fee is standard for commercial use?
+What rights fee ranges are typically seen for commercial use?

-15-30% for standard commercial use with defined campaign scope.
-50-100% for extensive brand usage or multi-year terms.
-100-200% for exclusive rights or work-for-hire where the client owns all future usage of the design.
+Commonly cited ranges: 15-30% for standard commercial use with defined campaign scope, 50-100% for extensive brand usage or multi-year terms, and 100-200% for exclusive rights or work-for-hire where the client owns all future usage of the design.

-Fixed-price for most design work — clients prefer budget certainty, and designers benefit from efficiency gains.
-Hourly for open-ended consulting or research work where scope cannot be defined upfront.
+Fixed-price is the more common model in design work, valued for the budget certainty it provides clients and the efficiency gains it rewards designers.
+Hourly is more often used for open-ended consulting or research work where scope cannot be defined upfront.

 Related Calculators